 - The inability to sleep

 It’s possible to detox on your own, but the best plan is to undergo this experience in a drug treatment program.
 At Granite Recovery Centers, we offer our medical detox program where patients will be treated by our physicians and nurses throughout the entire process.
-You will receive medications that will relieve your withdrawal symptoms so that you can tolerate them without feeling the need to resort to using tramadol again.
+You will receive medications that will relieve your withdrawal symptoms so that you can tolerate them without feeling the need to resort to using again.
 In the event that you begin to experience a medical emergency, our staff can address the issue right away.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 The Possibility of Psychosis

 Withdrawal symptoms can be hard to endure, but there is another important reason that you will not want to allow yourself to go through the withdrawal process on your own.
-Psychosis is one of tramadol’s atypical withdrawal symptoms that appears with the withdrawal symptoms listed above.
-This symptom subsides along with the other withdrawal symptoms, but it may be a particularly disturbing symptom.
+Psychosis is one of Tramadol’s atypical withdrawal symptoms that appears with the withdrawal symptoms listed above.
+This symptom subsides along with the other withdrawal symptoms, but may be particularly disturbing.

 - Paranoid thoughts